Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 4: Ability Score Improvement

-You gain the Ability Score Improvement feat (see chapter 5) or another feat of your choice for which you qualify.
+You gain the [Ability Score Improvement](../../option/feat/feat-general/phb24.md#ability-scores-improvement) feat or another feat of your choice for which you qualify.
 You gain this feature again at Magus level 8, 12, 16, and 19.

 ### Level 5: Extra Attack